ultralytics/ultralytics/examples/YOLOv8-ONNXRuntime-Rust/README.md

 ### 2. Install ONNXRuntime

-This repository use `ort` crate, which is ONNXRuntime wrapper for Rust. (https://docs.rs/ort/latest/ort/)
+This repository use `ort` create, which is ONNXRuntime wrapper for Rust. (https://docs.rs/ort/latest/ort/)

 You can follow the instruction with `ort` doc or simply do this: